Charon (band)

-Charon was a Finnish gothic metal band from Raahe.
+Charon were a Finnish gothic metal band from Raahe.

-Biography
+History

 Charon was founded in 1992 by Antti Karihtala, Teemu Hautamäki, Pasi Sipilä, and Jasse Hast and was originally a brutal death metal act.
 After releasing three promo albums and two demos, all self-released, the band signed a record deal with Emanzipation Productions.
 Through Emanzipation, Charon released their first two full-length albums Sorrowburn and Tearstained in 1998 and 2000 respectively.
 After touring with fellow Finlanders Sentenced, the band parted ways with Emanzipation and signed to Spinefarm Records.

 During the summer of 2001 Charon recorded their third studio album Downhearted.
 Prior to the release of the full album, the single Little Angel, which rose to number 5 on the Finnish singles chart, was released.
 In early 2002, Downhearted was released, and it proved to be just as popular as the single.
 The album rose to the number 3 slot on the Finnish Album Charts while the video for the song "Little Angel" hit No. 1 on the Nordic Video List.

 The summer following the release of Downhearted the band went on tour in their native Finland, and directly thereafter the band toured through Europe with Nightwish and After Forever.
 Then in April 2003, the band released another single, In Trust of No One, which made its debut at No. 1 on the Finnish Singles Chart.
 Five months later the Religious/Delicious single was released, followed quickly by the band's fourth studio album The Dying Daylights.
 Immediately after the releases the band went on tour in Finland to support the album.